Sabra L. Klein,

 2002 National Foundation for Infectious Diseases New Investigator Award

-Molecular Microbiology and Immunology, Animal Behavior, Endocrine Disruption, Endocrine-Immune Interactions, Hantaviruses, Hormones, Neuroendocrinology, Immunology, Infectious Diseases, Influenza, Phytoestrogens, Pregnancy, Reproduction, Sex Differences, Stress
+Molecular Microbiology and Immunology, Endocrine Disruption, Endocrine-Immune Interactions, Hantaviruses, Hormones, Neuroendocrinology, Immunology, Infectious Diseases, Influenza, Phytoestrogens, Pregnancy, Reproduction, Sex Differences, Women's Health

 Klein, S. L., & Poland, G. A. 2013.
 Personalized vaccinology: one size and dose does not fit both sexes.
 Vaccine, 31, 2599-2600.
 PMID: 23579257.